 - 1 tablespoon olive oil

 - 1/4 teaspoon salt

-- For a smokier flavor, use smoked paprika.
+- For a smokier flavor, substitute regular paprika with smoked paprika.

 See the Best Pork Injection Marinade Recipes for more ideas!

 Like this recipe?
 Try some of our Best Pork Injection Marinades.